 - If you have a really big bird, then you’ll need an extra day to finish the thaw.
 Otherwise if your turkey is completely thawed at this point you can remove it and place it in your fridge or add more ice to keep it 41 degrees until you’re ready to cook.

 - Food safety is critical since the only thing keeping your turkey cold is ice.
+You will need a larger cooler for the extra ice.
 The fridge is easier for a fresh turkey but there still may be an issue with space.

 - Mix the brine as listed.
 Place turkey in cooler with brine.